Frequently Asked Questions

 Are there temperature limits for the sticky gel and magnet?

 Yes.
-The sticky gel should not go below -4 degrees or exceed 248 degrees farenheit.
-The magnet will become brittle at temperatures of -15 degrees farenheit and will lose its power at 170 degree farfenheit.
-While warm surfaces are okay, do not attach to hot surfaces.
+The sticky gel should not go below -4 degrees or exceed 248 degrees fahrenheit.
+The magnet will become brittle at temperatures of -15 degrees fahrenheit and will lose its power at 170 degrees fahrenheit.
+Use double walled or insulated stainless steel for drinks such as coffee to avoid overheating the gel pad and causing it to release.
+The gel has not yet been tested in extreme heat environments such as the Bahamas.
+We look forward to gathering more information on high heat environments.

 Does humidity affect the sticky gel?